AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Discussion and conclusions

 All of these phenomena would be robustly explained if the very low-energy approach to the quantum Hall plateaux were controlled by the RG flow through an approximately two-dimensional subspace of the space of couplings, that commutes with the duality group $\Gamma_0(2) \subset SL(2,Z)$.
 There is good evidence that duality groups of this type can robustly emerge within 2+1 dimensional CFTs.
 What has been missing is an explicit class of CFTs within which this hypothesis can be made precise, and compared in more detail with the extant experiments.

 The advent of AdS/CFT models including both a discrete duality group and nonzero DC ohmic and Hall conductivities opens up the first class of models of the required type, and so opens up a new way to describe the low-energy behaviour of quantum Hall systems.
 We provide an explicit calculation of the DC conductivities in a simple example of this class, and describe its predictions for the low-energy approach to the quantum Hall plateaux.
-It generically predicts an approach for which the ohmic conductivity vanishes as a power $T^{2/z}$, and some observations suggest $z \simeq 5$.
-Most remarkably, $z = 5$ is precisely the value predicted at low temperatures if the background is described by a charged dilaton-Maxwell or dilaton-DBI brane.
-Better yet, in this case the near-horizon, near-extremal geometry predicts $z = 5$ in the far IR even if $z =1$ in the asymptotic geometry describing the UV.
+It generically predicts an approach for which the ohmic conductivity vanishes as a power of temperature, which is a good description of the critical behaviour, but does not capture the gapped approach to plateaux at low energy.

-The dilaton-DBI model examined here has several attractive ingredients likely to be worth incorporating into future AdS/CFT modeling of quantum Hall systems: the presence of the $SL(2,R)$ symmetry, broken by quantum effects to $SL(2,Z)$ or a subgroup; a DBI-like dynamics that naturally incorporates nonlinear effects that go beyond linear response; and the attractor near-horizon, near-extremal geometry that can make universal predictions (like $z = 5$) for very low energies if taken beyond the probe approximation.
+The dilaton-DBI model examined here has several attractive ingredients likely to be worth incorporating into future AdS/CFT modeling of quantum Hall systems: the presence of the $SL(2,R)$ symmetry, broken by quantum effects to $SL(2,Z)$ or a subgroup; a DBI-like dynamics that naturally incorporates nonlinear effects that go beyond linear response; and the attractor near-horizon, near-extremal geometry that can make universal predictions (like for critical exponents) for very low energies if taken beyond the probe approximation.
 Its main drawback is the necessity to work within the probe approximation to obtain a DC resistance, requiring the invocation of a separate `Lifshitz' sector whose sole purpose is to generate the same background geometry.

 But more interesting than this particular example is probably the opening up of a class of modular models, within which the drawbacks can be removed and a variety of more detailed comparisons with observations can begin to be explored.